Table of nuclides

 A table or chart of nuclides is a two-dimensional graph of isotopes of the chemical elements, in which one axis represents the number of neutrons (symbol N) and the other represents the number of protons (atomic number, symbol Z) in the atomic nucleus.
 Each point plotted on the graph thus represents a nuclide of a known or hypothetical element.
 This system of ordering nuclides can offer a greater insight into the characteristics of isotopes than the better-known periodic table, which shows only elements and not their isotopes.
 The chart of the nuclides is also known as the Segrè chart, after Italian physicist Emilio Segrè.

+History

+Starting in 1936, many versions of isotope tables were developed by nuclear scientists, including Hans Bethe, M. Stanley Livingston, John J. Livingood and Glenn Seaborg.
+Italian physicist Emilio Segrè, was the first to develop a chart that presented all known nuclides.
+This was published in May 15, 1945, though without the classified progress made by scientists during World War II.

 Description and utility

 A chart or table of nuclides maps the nuclear, or radioactive, behavior of nuclides, as it distinguishes the isotopes of an element.
 It contrasts with a periodic table, which only maps their chemical behavior, since isotopes (nuclides that are variants of the same element) do not differ chemically to any significant degree, with the exception of hydrogen.
 Nuclide charts organize nuclides along the X axis by their numbers of neutrons and along the Y axis by their numbers of protons, out to the limits of the neutron and proton drip lines.
 This representation was first published by Kurt Guggenheimer in 1934 and expanded by Giorgio Fea in 1935, Emilio Segrè in 1945 or Glenn Seaborg.
 In 1958, Walter Seelmann-Eggebert and Gerda Pfennig published the first edition of the Karlsruhe Nuclide Chart.
 Its 7th edition was made available in 2006.
 Today, there are several nuclide charts, four of which have a wide distribution: the Karlsruhe Nuclide Chart, the Strasbourg Universal Nuclide Chart, the Chart of the Nuclides from the Japan Atomic Energy Agency (JAEA), and the Nuclide Chart from Knolls Atomic Power Laboratory in the United States.
 It has become a basic tool of the nuclear community.